Land Information Memorandum (LIM)

 • The property's government valuation and a summary of the rates account.

-• Any consents, certificates, notices, orders or requisitions affecting the land or buildings.
+• A list of any consents, certificates, notices, orders or requisitions affecting the land or buildings.

 • District Plan information including zoning and designations and any protected features of the land under the District Plan such as heritage items or trees.